mingnuj/ColorizationDataLoader/README.md

 # ColorizationDataLoader
-Colorization dataloader for publish of 2021 multimedia class ConvNet challenge.
+Colorization dataloader for publishing 2021 multimedia class ConvNet challenge.

 # Datatset
 https://drive.google.com/file/d/1nCaLNE644mz7JEYeyAbvyO0njpGdD4s1/view?usp=sharing
 Download the dataset zip file and upload it to your google drive so that it can be used.

 If you want modify the data setting, change the ColorHintTransform class.
-Default set is just resizing to 128x128 resolution.
+Default setting is resizing to 128x128 resolution.
-The testing dataset will be given with 128*128 resolution, color hints 5%, 3%, 1%.
+The testing dataset will be given with 128x128 resolution, color hints 5%, 3%, 1%.

 <figure>
     <img src="https://github.com/mingnuj/ColorizationDataLoader/blob/main/colorization%20example.PNG?raw=true" alt="color hint image examples">